 Any program that receives grant funding may be subject to a performance review by grants management staff.
-Program review may include but is not be limited to: the program operation, fiscal accountability, measurable outcomes, and quantifiable results showing success of the grant program.
+Program review may include but is not limited to the program operation, fiscal accountability, measurable outcomes, and quantifiable results showing success of the grant program.

-Monitoring: The following documents are subject to monitoring by grant staff and include but are not limited to the below:
+Monitoring: Documents subject to monitoring by grant staff include but are not limited to the below:

 - Policies and Procedures.

 - Bank Statements.

 - Local Community Corrections Board/Alternative Board meeting minutes.

-- Expenditure Invoices (e.g. supplies, paid bills, equipment purchases, etc.).
+- Expenditure Invoices (e.g., supplies, paid bills, equipment purchases, etc.).

 - Time and Attendance Records.

 - Equipment Tracking Records.

-- Financial and Progress Reports.
+- Financial and Program Progress Reports.

 - Budget Adjustment Requests.